HomeCybersecurity Lifehacks

 Check how to get free malware samples and reports from ANY.RUN’s 6 million database.
 It will help to see other versions of malware samples and provide a more profound investigation for your research.

-ChatGPT reports are highly useful when you need a detailed, easy-to-understand perspective on a task.
+AI reports are highly useful when you need a detailed, easy-to-understand perspective on the threat at hand.
 These reports detail what occurred during the interactive session and highlight traits that may indicate malicious activity, explaining the rationale behind such assessments.
-You can generate a comprehensive report covering all tasks or focus on a specific event.
-To know when a ChatGPT report is available, look for ChatGPT icons in the interface.

 Wrapping up